 5. It’s the Right Thing to Do

-Recently, USO Global Ambassador and country music star Kellie Pickler was asked why she donates her time and talents to performing for the troops with the USO.
-Her response was simple: “Why not?” she said.
+When USO Global Ambassador and country music star Kellie Pickler was asked why she donates her time and talents to perform for the troops with the USO, her response was simple: “Why not?” she said.
 “Why not be a part of something that matters?
 Why not do the right thing?”

 Supporting service members and military families is the right thing to do.
 After all that they have sacrificed, after all that they have been willing to give for both this nation and their local communities, it is crucial to pay it forward, to Give More Than Thanks and to support the military wherever and whenever they may need us.

 More Stories Like This